ctrlsa/smart-contract-wallet-Ethereum-Account-Abstraction-Telegram/README.md

 7. Build prototypes

 ## How to contribute
-- Select an [existing Issue](https://github.com/ctrlsa/smart-contract-wallet-Ethereum-Account-Abstraction-Telegram/issues) in this repo or create a new relevant Issue
+- Select an [existing Issue](https://github.com/ctrlsa/smart-contract-wallet-Ethereum-Account-Abstraction-Telegram/issues) in original "Team" repo or create a new relevant Issue
+- Assign this Issue to yourself
+- {if necessary} Add label & clear title for the Issue
+- Write in description of the Issue:
+    - Your estimated date of delivery (deadline)
+    - How your delivered outcome will look like (Ex.: Code.
+Diagram.
+Spreadsheet.
+Text bullets)
+- Fork original "Team" repo to your personal GitHub
-- Clone this repo to your local machine
+- Clone your personal GitHub fork repo to local machine
 - Create a new branch locally named as your Issue.
-Ex.: "feature-web3auth"
+Ex.: feature/<issue_number>-<branch_name>
-- Work on your Issue locally
+- Work on your Issue locally.
+Make regular commits
+- Push local changes to your personal GitHub fork
+- {on GitHub} Pull request from your personal fork to original "Team" repo.
+Reference your GitHub Issue in the pull request description
 - If makes sense for your Issue:
-    - Make commits with working code.
-To demonstrate: what was explored / validated, results achieved, etc.
     - Build the simplest possible [Telegram Mini App](https://core.telegram.org/bots/webapps) prototype
         - Should be deployed & working online as a separate app
         - [This template](https://github.com/ctrlsa/smart-contract-wallet-Ethereum-Account-Abstraction-Telegram) may be used to generate [Telegram Mini Apps](https://core.telegram.org/bots/webapps) & easily publish on GitHub Pages
     - Create unit-tests
     - {documentation} Text down briefly: takeaways, comments, tutorial / guideline, etc.
-- Push your local branch with commits to this GitHub repo
-- Then - make a pull request to Main branch on GitHub